ex0Rift/ex0Rift/README.md

 <h3>What im doing now</h3>
 <p>
-  Trying to learn OpenGL (it is hard)
+  Trying to learn OpenGL (it is hard), check outbmy repo for the latest on that

   got any ideas for me?
 PLEASE bring them my way
 </p>